Krew

 Krew (stylized in all caps) is a group of YouTubers from Canada, best known for their gaming videos.
-The group consists of Kat La (Funneh), Betty La (Rainbow), Kim La (Gold), Wenny La (Lunar), and Allen La (Draco), all of whom are siblings.
+The group consists of Kat La, Betty La, Kim La, Wenny La, and Allen La, all of whom are siblings.
 They have a total of 7 YouTube channels (ItsFunneh, GoldenGlare, DraconiteDragon, Lunar Eclipse, PaintingRainbows, KREW, and KREW WORLD), with ItsFunneh being the main channel.
 Although the channel ItsFunneh is named after Funneh, it is a group channel for all of Krew.

-As of July 2025, ItsFunneh has over 11 million subscribers and over 15 billion views from over 3,000 videos.
+As of July 2026, the ItsFunneh YouTube channel has 12 million subscribers and over 15 billion views from over 3,000 videos.
 It was the most-viewed Canadian gaming channel in 2020 and 5th overall.
-Combined, all their channels have over 19.1 million subscribers (Note: Subscribers, broken down by channel:
+Combined, all their channels have over 19 million subscribers (Note: Subscribers, broken down by channel: